 American Center's traveling banner exhibition I Want the Wide American Earth: An Asian Pacific American Story.

-Kina is the Midwest coordinator for the Diasporic Asian Arts Network and a member of the International Network for Diasporic Asian Art Research.
+Kina is a reviews editor for the Asian Diasporic Visual Cultures and the Americas journal.
 She serves on the board member of The Japanese American Service Committee in Chicago and as an advisory board member of MAVIN in Seattle.
 Diversity MBA Magazine selected Kina as one of the 2012 "Top 100 Executives & Emerging Leaders Under 50."

 Kina joined DePaul full time in 2003.
 She teaches